JGOMEZ717/Jeff_portfolio/README.md

 # Jeff_portfolio
 Analytics portfolio
-# 🏦 Bank Marketing Campaign Analysis
+#  Bank Marketing Campaign Analysis

-This project explores a Portuguese bank's marketing campaign data to understand customer behavior and improve deposit conversion rates.
+This project explores a bank's marketing campaign data to understand customer behavior and improve deposit conversion rates.
 The goal was to clean the data, explore relationships through SQL queries, and create visual dashboards in Tableau.

 ---

-## 📑 Table of Contents
+##  Table of Contents
 - [Project Background](#project-background)
 - [Tools Used](#tools-used)
 - [Data Cleaning & Preparation](#data-cleaning--preparation)